Code-Inside/Blog/_posts/2019-04-30-update-onprem-tfs-2018-to-azuredevops-server-2019.md

 ## Summary

 If you are running a TFS installation, don't be afraid to do an update.
 The update itself was done in 10-15 minutes on our 30GB-ish database.

+Just download the setup from the [Azure DevOps Server](https://azure.microsoft.com/en-us/services/devops/server/) site ("Free trial...") and you should be ready to go!

 Hope this helps!